 Disclosure: The newsletter and links are being provided as a service to you.
 Please note that the information and opinions included are provided by third parties and have been obtained from sources believed to be reliable, but accuracy and completeness cannot be guaranteed.
 The information is not intended to be used as the sole basis for financial decisions, nor should it be construed as advice designed to meet the particular needs of an individual’s situation.

 Disclosure: This article is not intended to provide legal advice and is for informational purposes only.

-Geitgey Financial Services specializes in providing strategies and guidance for those who are seeking a better lifestyle in retirement.
-At Geitgey Financial Services, we know that it is your retirement, and you should have control over it.
-We offer our experience and knowledge to help you design a custom strategy for financial independence.
+In addition Redford Financial Group specializes in providing strategies for those who are seeking a better lifestyle in retirement.
+If you have retirement savings of five million dollars or $50,000, we can ensure it works hard.
+As a result, we offer our experience and knowledge to help you design a custom strategy for financial independence.
 Contact us today to schedule an introductory meeting!

 Comments are closed.